 - Donations or sponsorships should be made to 501(c)(3) type organizations.

-- Please consult the Tax Department before committing to making any donation over $5,000 to an organizations that is not a 501(c)(3)
+- Please consult the Tax Department before committing to making any donation over $5,000 to an organization that is not a 501(c)(3)

 Gifts to employees from Georgetown University

-University funds may be used to express acknowledgement of bereavement, staff member’s illness, or the birth/adoption of a child.
-In general this covers floral arrangements, candy or fruit basketsk, etc. In keeping with the above gift thresholds, expenses should be reasonable and customary for their intent.
+- University funds may be used to express acknowledgement of bereavement, staff member’s illness, or the birth/adoption of a child.
+In general, this covers floral arrangements, candy or fruit basket, etc. In keeping with the above gift thresholds, expenses should be reasonable and customary for their intent.

 Gifts to non-employees from Georgetown University